 A large prostate can be the size of an apple and sometimes can grow as large as a grapefruit.

-As the prostate gland gets bigger it can put pressure on the bladder and urethra, which is the tube that urine passes through.
+As the prostate gland gets bigger it can put pressure on the bladder and urethra, which is the tube that urine passes through to empty your bladder.
 The picture below shows the narrowing of the urethra as the prostate gland gets bigger.

 Symptoms can include: